kal-J/debezium-mysql-replication/README.md

 # MySQL Replication with Debezium and Kafka

-This guide explains how to set up MySQL replication from Server A to Server B using Debezium and Kafka with Docker Compose, using environment variables for sensitive information.
+This guide explains how to set up MySQL replication from Server A to Server B using Debezium and Kafka with Docker Compose.

 ## Prerequisites